clairewild/PasswordManager/README.md

 - login/logout
 - change state shape to store objects of objects
 - allow for multiple usernames for the same site
-- search functionality
+- credential search functionality
 - most used credentials index
 - delete confirmation page
+- controlled form for credential details and button to edit

 TODO:

 - capitalize names of sites
 - alphabetize sites
 - change css class of active site to turn gray
-- form to share w/ others